Kremlin critic Navalny moved, supporters don’t know where

-MOSCOW (AP) — Allies of imprisoned opposition politician Alexei Navalny sounded the alarm on Tuesday, saying the Kremlin critic is missing from the prison where he was serving his time.
+MOSCOW (AP) — Allies of imprisoned opposition politician Alexei Navalny sounded the alarm on Tuesday, saying the Kremlin critic has been moved from the prison where he was serving his time and they do not know where he is now.

-Most likely he is being transferred to another prison, his close associates say, but in Russia prison transfers take days, if not weeks, and are shrouded in secrecy.
+His attorneys were told Navalny was moved to another prison, but in Russia prison transfers sometimes take days and are shrouded in secrecy.

-“All this time that we don’t know where Alexei is, he is left alone with the system that has already once tried to kill him,” Navalny’s spokesman Kira Yarmysh said on social media.
+“All this time that we don’t know where Alexei is.
+He is left alone with the system that has already once tried to kill him,” Navalny’s spokesman Kira Yarmysh said on social media.

 Navalny’s closest ally, Leonid Volkov, said on Telegram that the politician’s lawyer went to visit him in prison on Tuesday and was told that “there is no such convict here.”